RIKEN-RCCS/lens3/v2/doc/user-guide.md

 Multiplexer forwards access requests to a backend S3 server instance by looking at a bucket name.
-Multiplexer determines the target backend using an association of a bucket and an access key.
+Multiplexer determines the target backend using an association of a bucket.
 This association is stored in the keyval-db.

 Multiplexer is also in charge of starting and stopping a backend S3 server instance.
 Multiplexer starts a backend on receiving an access